Edited By : Renée Deveney

 Details of the recalled products include:

-• Ventralight: Six models were recalled in 2014 because the pouch holding sterile inflation assembly and inflation adapter may be open or have a weak seal.
+Bard recalled four models in 2014 because the pouch holding the sterile inflation assembly and inflation adapter may have been open or had a weak seal.
 The problem began with packaging process controls.

-• Soft Mesh Patch: One model was recalled in 2011 because 198 units may have contained a different size patch than was indicated.
+Bard recalled one model in 2011 because 198 units may have contained a different size patch than indicated on the package.

-• Ventralex ST Medium Circle: This product specifically with Strap Hernia Patch was recalled in 2011 because the product was packaged and identified as a Bard Ventralex” ST Large Circle.
+Bard recalled this product — specifically with a Strap Hernia Patch — in 2011 because it was packaged and identified as a Bard Ventralex ST Large Circle.

 Covidien Recalls